JacobGrisham/JacobGrisham/README.md

 ## Hi there 👋
-My name is Jacob Grisham and I'm a Software Development Engineer in Training.
-I'm currently in San Francisco learning software engineering and working as an Environmental Scientist.
+My name is Jacob Grisham and I'm a Full-Stack Software Engineer.
+I'm currently in San Francisco developing software and working as an Environmental Scientist.

 ## 🏆 Project Showcase
 Projects are organized from most recent to least